What Is the Liminal Window? The GTM Concept That Explains Why Some Technical Consulting Firms Win Big

 A generalist agency can build a website, run LinkedIn ads, and write blog posts about “AI transformation.”
 They cannot tell you that the specific demand signal worth owning right now is shadow AI risk in clinical settings, not AI transformation broadly.
 That distinction requires domain knowledge they do not have.

 A fractional CMO can design a demand generation strategy.
-They cannot credibly position a firm in CMMC compliance consulting to defense primes if they have never worked in that regulatory environment.
+They cannot credibly position a firm in NIS2 compliance consulting to enterprise telecoms operators if they have never worked in that regulatory environment.
 Buyers in technical domains test credibility in the first conversation.
 A fractional CMO’s strategy collapses at the first technical challenge.

 The liminal window requires both strategic timing and domain fluency.
 Generalist resources provide neither.